rennaa3/opto-lounge/README.md

 ## Known Bugs or Issues:

-*I had an issue with creating an unordered or ordered list on my Price List Page.
+* I had an issue with creating an unordered or ordered list on my Price List Page.
 I was unable to find the issue causing it so I used Bootstrap list to help me.

 * Slow loading of my pictures - reduced the size as much without corrupting the quality.

+* Nav bar overlapping pictures in header

+* Making the navbar suitable for small screen devices

 ## Deployment: